nesjett/unreal-engine-crawling-system/docs/index.md

 ## Key features
 - **Spline based** routes
 - **Performant**
+- Debugging tools
 - Documentation + video & written tutorials
 - First & Third person **character examples** + AI
 - Compatible with ALS (Advanced Locomotion System v4)
 - **IK hand placement** setup: Hands adapt to the ground height and rotation
 - Examples and caveats provided.
-- Optional **Ground detection**: No need to worry about pixel-perfec spline placement.
+- **Ground detection**: No need to worry about pixel-perfec spline placement.
-- **Debugging tools**
 - Double or single **direction routes**
 - Per instance **exit limit & location** configuration: Determine freely and independently where the character is going to take off of the route and where it is going to be located when character activates walking movement.
 - Customizable behavior to enter the route, with examples provided.
-- **Forward and backwards movement** (backwards movement can be disabled per route instance)
+- **Forward and backwards movement**: Can be disabled per route instance and per character, at runtime.
-- Properties and route can be modified during runtime.
-- **Configurable speed** per character: Independent for moving forward/backward
+- **Configurable speed** per character: Independent for moving forward/backward.
-- Control camera shaking movement from bone animations when crawling.
+- Control camera movement from bone animations when crawling (optionally).
-- Arm/Body animations can't be stopped half the way: Animation always ensures **both hands are on ground**
+- Arm/Body animations always ensures **both hands are on ground** before stop moving.
 - Configurable **Camera limits**

 ## Package content